Is Delta 8 THC Safe? Knowing the Side Effects of D8

 The greatest risk associated with using delta 8 THC products is the problem with contamination.

 It’s not the delta 8 THC that may put you at serious risk; you may be at risk from some of the harmful additives and chemicals occurring in the extract.
-Synthetic additives, heavy metals, solvent residues, and bleaches can be extremely dangerous for your health.
+Synthetic additives, heavy metals, solvent residues, and bleaches can be extremely dangerous to your health.

 That’s why we always underscore the importance of buying delta 8 THC products from reputable brands.